-The Tutor is entitled to an average of two consecutive days off per week, but these may not occur at weekends or be regular in their timing.
-Where possible, a consistent pattern for academic learning should be established, but the Tutor also has responsibilities concerning the student's social life and as such, the timetable is flexible.
+The Tutor is entitled to an average of two consecutive days off per week but should not expect these to occur at weekends or be regular in their timing.
+A timetable for academic learning should be established, but the Tutor must be aware of the student’s commitments, and as such the timetable here is flexible.

-The successful candidate will offer more than the requirements of this position.
-They will be an excellent educator and role model: enthusiastic about their subject, professional and friendly with excellent manners and personal values.
+The successful candidate will be able to offer more than the minimum requirements of this position.
+They will be an excellent educator and a good role model: enthusiastic about their subjects, professional but also personable, with superb manners and personal values.

-For more information and how to apply please visit tijobs.net/407
+For more information and instructions on how to apply, please visit: